SmartArduino/DOITdoc/source/Robotics/01_AccessoryForTank.rst

    Metal bearing wheel TB-03 for TC-03

-The assembling method can be seen :ref:`Bearing Wheel TB-09`.
+The assembling method can be seen ::ref:`Bearing Wheel TB-09`.
 Speically, If this wheel is used with the special bracket, then it can used for the shock absorption.
 See the following picture.

 .. figure:: ../_static/tb03bracket.jpg
    :align: center